mjcampagna/webpack-exploration/README.md

 };
 ````

 The regular expression used above, `/.jsx?$/`, will match both `.js` and `.jsx`, just in case you want to use React in your app.
-Speaking of, we might include React transpiling:
+Speaking of, we might include React transpiling; skip this next step if you don't need it.

 ````npm install babel-preset-react --save-dev````